rethomas67/Dynamic_ReadMe/Develop/READMEExample.md

 ## Contributions

-### Thanks to Robbert, Michael, and Nick.
+### Thanks to Robbert, Mike, and Nick.

 ## Tests

-### Test for passing data from Inquirer to my customized library.
+### Test for importin class methods and passing Inquirer data to the methods.

 ## Questions